adm1nKirill/Animals_2/googletest-master/googletest/README.md

 *   Embed the GoogleTest source code as a direct copy in the main project's source tree.
 This is often the simplest approach, but is also the hardest to keep up to date.
 Some organizations may not permit this method.
-*   Add GoogleTest as a git submodule or equivalent.
+*   add GoogleTest as a git submodule or equivalent.
 This may not always be possible or appropriate.
 Git submodules, for example, have their own set of advantages and drawbacks.
 *   Use CMake to download GoogleTest as part of the build's configure step.
-This is just a little more complex, but doesn't have the limitations of the other methods.
+This is just a little more complex, but doesn't have the limitations of the OTHER methods.

 The last of the above methods is implemented with a small piece of CMake code in